FAQ: Frequently Asked Questions

 How can families initiate the planning process for a green burial with Endswell?

 Families interested in planning a green burial with Endswell can start by contacting us through our website, via email, or by phone.
 Our knowledgeable staff are available to provide detailed information about our services, answer any questions, and help plan a burial that meets your needs and honors your loved one’s memory in an environmentally respectful manner.
+We provide a list of local green burial options like Bluestem Conservation Cemetery, Westwood Cemtery, Historic Oakwood Cemetery, as well as other burial grounds that permit natural burial.

 Why is choosing a green burial considered a more sustainable and meaningful choice?

 Green burial is sustainable because it uses no toxic chemicals, reduces carbon emissions, and requires fewer resources than traditional burials.
-It provides a natural return to the earth, allowing the body to decompose organically and contribute to the ecosystem.
+It provides a natural return to the earth, allowing the body to break down organically and contribute to the ecosystem.
 This choice often resonates deeply with individuals who lived with environmental awareness, making the burial not just a disposition method but a continuation of their life’s values.

 Questions about Cremation